Vetting an EV OEM Sensor Manufacturer for Optimized Sourcing

 4. Responsiveness

-Small lapses in communication can have significant impacts.
-An OEM sensor manufacturer should prioritize communication and availability – even if that means adjusting to the time zone you work in.
+Small lapses in communication can have big impacts.
+An OEM sensor manufacturer you’re partnering with should prioritize communication and availability – even if that means adjusting to the time zone you work in.

 You’ll learn a lot about responsiveness during the initial phases of the electric vehicle design and purchase process, but you should expect consistent and timely communication throughout the entire project.
 The last thing anyone wants is to learn about a surprise issue after it’s too late.

-Always work with an OEM sensor manufacturer with the credentials to work in your industry.
+Always work with automotive sensor manufacturers with the credentials.
+Yes, we recognize this is incredibly obvious, but it's worth mentioning.
 This gives you peace of mind that they know what they are doing and have the experience to do it right.

-acturer is missing a necessary credential and is actually unqualified to fulfill your order.
+The last thing you want is to get halfway through a project only to find that your manufacturer is missing a necessary credential and is unqualified to fulfill your order.

 It goes without saying – partner with sensor manufacturers with the best reputation.
 Defects and recalls are expensive and can hurt your brand.
 Don’t work with any supplier that has less than a stellar reputation.